ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/_review.md

         correct_answer: 3
         explanation: >
             .NET CLI is the command-line tool you use to build and run applications.
 The tool is accessed by dotnet command.
 To run the application you use the run subcommand.
-See [this .NET CLI article](https://learn.microsoft.com/en-us/dotnet/core/tools) to learn more.